About the Prize

 - Publishers may nominate up to three (3) books per imprint for each year’s competition and are strongly encouraged to submit rationales, reviews, and other relevant information for each entry.
 Authors may nominate their own books.
 Each nomination should be submitted with a completed nomination form and two (2) non-returnable copies of the nominated work.
 The nominating publisher or author also agrees to submit an additional four (4) books upon request if the nomination makes it to a certain stage in the review process.
 Final proofs are acceptable.

-For this history and social sciences cycle, we will only accept books published in 2012 and 2013.
-Publication dates are determined by the date the book is actually published, not the copyright date printed in the book.
-The next humanities cycle (for books published in 2013 and 2014) will open during the summer of 2014.
+Publication dates are determined by the date the book is published, not the copyright date printed in the book.

 A nominated book shall qualify for the Laura Shannon Prize in Contemporary European Studies only if:

 - The author is informed that, if selected, he or she must present an original lecture at the University of Notre Dame and participate in events related to the award ceremony.
 The Nanovic Institute will provide the author with travel and accommodations.
 The lecture may also be published by the Nanovic Institute for European Studies.

 - The publisher or author agrees to submit an author’s photograph and biography and an image of the book cover, with permission to use them in promotional materials, if the author’s book makes the final short-list of books for the Laura Shannon Prize.